Jay055/Jay055/README.md

 ### Hi there 👋

-Hi, I'm Uche, a fullstack software engineer passionate about javascript technologies.
+Hi, I'm Uche, a software engineer passionate about javascript technologies.